 Josue Felix Catano-Morales, 35, is being held at the Hennepin County jail in lieu of $250,000 bail following his arrest Monday.
 Catano-Morales, who has not yet been assigned an attorney, is expected to make his first court appearance Wednesday afternoon.

-On Monday, officers raided a house at 3100 18th Av.
-S. and found 42.5 pounds of meth in large black garbage bags stashed in Catano-Morales' bedroom closet, prosecutors say.
+On Monday, officers raided a house in the 3100 block of 18th Av.
+S. and found 42.5 pounds of meth in large black garbage bags stashed in Catano-Morales’ bedroom closet, prosecutors say.
 The haul could have fetched nearly $400,000 on the streets, according to recent court filings.